WebFormsCore/WebFormsCore/README.md

 ```

 ## Runtime Compiler
-The runtime compiler is a feature that allows you to recompile the page (`.aspx`) and controls (`.ascx`) at runtime.
+The runtime compiler is a feature that allows you to recompile pages (`.aspx`) and controls (`.ascx`) at runtime.
 As of alpha.13, the runtime compiler is not included in the SDK.
 This is to reduce the size of the Native AOT binaries and for security reasons.

-To add the runtime compiler to your project, add the following to your .csproj:
+To add the runtime compiler to your project, include the following in your `.csproj` file:

 ```xml
 <PropertyGroup>